raulmonti/FIG/tests/parser/README.txt

 DONE    Build input-enable transition to comply with IOSA 6th property.
 TODO    Complete the counterexample tests for iosacompliance.
 TODO    Test modules for parallel compatibility (disjoint output labels).
-TODO    AUTOMATIC tests instead of counterexample texts that we have for the
+DONE    AUTOMATIC tests instead of counterexample texts that we have for the
         parser.
-TODO    Full syntactic support for Carlos clock distributions.

 TODO    Improve efficiency and correctness by using const when needed and avoid
         copying when not needed.
-TODO    Initialize variables with constant expressions and not only numbers.
+DONE    Initialize variables with constant expressions and not only numbers.
-TODO    Bad typing should quit the parser, as well as bad naming.
+DONE    Bad typing should quit the parser, as well as bad naming.
 TODO    Verify initializations out of range for variables.